2024 UFL season: Unionization and compensation

-Local 9004 of the United Steelworkers, which had served as the labor union for the USFL in 2023, will continue in that capacity for the UFL, operating as the United Football League Players Association.
-(This is not to be confused with the United Football Players Association, which Local 9004 disowned during the 2023–24 offseason.)
+Local 9004 of the United Steelworkers, which had served as the labor union for the USFL in 2023, continued in that capacity for the 2024 season of the tr UFL, operating as the United Football League Players Association.
+(This is not to be confused with the United Football Players Association, which Local 9004 disowned during the 2023–24 offseason, but now represents the UFL players.)
 The league will continue operating under the USFL's collective bargaining agreement.

 Initial reports suggested that, contrary to the 2023 XFL season, quarterbacks would not be allowed to sign for salaries higher than the other positional players.
 However, the UFLPA later clarified that the agreement with the league is for minimum salary only, and any player could sign a personal contract above the minimum.
 As late as January 2024, the league had resisted "pushback" from some of the higher-paid XFL quarterbacks to increase quarterbacks' salary, with Johnston at the time refusing to deviate from the plan to pay all players equally while acknowledging "there's a good argument for both sides.
 How do we manage this situation(...)?
 It's hard to thread that needle."

 Select XFL players, who had voted against joining the USW in 2023, expressed concern about the lack of winning bonuses (a key feature of the XFL's pay structure) and a requirement to pay union dues, while some players decided not to return to the league, citing the pay cut as a contributing factor.
 On an interview after the merger, former Battlehawks QB AJ McCarron revealed that XFL players were in advanced talks with the National Football League Players Association (NFLPA) for exclusive representation.